scionproto/scion/doc/BeaconExtensions.md

 with roughly similar values of said metric.
 We employ a greedy clustering algorithm, which does the following:

-- check for each value in turn if it can be assigned to an already existing cluster
+- Check for each value in turn if it can be assigned to an already existing cluster.
-- if yes, add the ID of the associated interface to the cluster
+- If yes, add the ID of the associated interface to the cluster.
-- if not, use this value as the baseline for a new cluster, and add the associated ID to this new cluster
+- If not, use this value as the baseline for a new cluster, and add the associated ID to this new cluster.

 The details depend on the metric in question.